batiste/django-page-cms/doc/navigation-template-tags.rst

 children of the current root::

     <ul>
-    {% django_gerbi.children_menu page %}
+    {% gerbi_children_menu page %}
     </ul>

-Again, the default template `django_gerbi.sub_menu.html` will render the items as an unordered list (see above).
+Again, the default template `django_gerbi/sub_menu.html` will render the items as an unordered list (see above).

-django_gerbi.siblings_menu
+gerbi_siblings_menu
 ==========================

-The django_gerbi.siblings_menu tag shows all the children of the immediate parent of the current page.
+The gerbi_siblings_menu tag shows all the children of the immediate parent of the current page.
 This can be used for example as a secondary menu.

 Use the following snippet to display a list of all the children of the immediate parent of the current page::

     <ul>
-    {% django_gerbi.siblings_menu current_page %}
+    {% gerbi_siblings_menu current_page %}
     </ul>

-Again, the default template `django_gerbi.sub_menu.html` will render the items as a nested, unordered list (see above).
+Again, the default template `django_gerbi/sub_menu.html` will render the items as a nested, unordered list (see above).

-django_gerbi.breadcrumb
+gerbi_breadcrumb
 =======================

-With the django_gerbi.breadcrumb tag, it is possible to use the "breadcrumb"/"you are here" navigational pattern, consisting of a list of all parents of the current page::
+With the gerbi_breadcrumb tag, it is possible to use the "breadcrumb"/"you are here" navigational pattern, consisting of a list of all parents of the current page::

     <ul>
-    {% django_gerbi.breadcrumb current_page %}
+    {% gerbi_breadcrumb current_page %}
     </ul>

-The output of the django_gerbi.breadcrumb tag is defined by the template `django_gerbi.breadcrumb.html`.
+The output of the gerbi_breadcrumb tag is defined by the template `django_gerbi/breadcrumb.html`.

 load_pages
 ==========

-The load_django_gerbi.Tag can be used to load the navigational structure in views which are *not* rendered through page's own details() view.
+The load_pages Tag can be used to load the navigational structure in views which are *not* rendered through page's own details() view.
-It will check the current template context and adds the django_gerbi.and current_page variable to the context, if they are not present.
+It will check the current template context and adds the pages and current_page variable to the context, if they are not present.

-This is useful if you are using a common base template for your whole site, and want the django_gerbi.menu to be always present, even if the actual content is not a page.
+This is useful if you are using a common base template for your whole site, and want the gerbi_menu to be always present, even if the actual content is not a page.

-The load_django_gerbi.does not take any parameters and must be placed before one of the menu-rendering tags::
+The load_pages does not take any parameters and must be placed before one of the menu-rendering tags::

-    {% load_django_gerbi.%}
+    {% load_pages %}

 ===========================================================